Top Ten Things to do in New Orleans

 🍸 .25 CENT martinis are offered only during lunch

-9. Check Out a Local Festival-- We decided to visit at the end of September during their Fried Chicken Festival being foodies that we are 😁🍽️⚜️ and we couldn't have been happier with our decision.
-Dispite the weather still being extremely hot, lines were short everywhere, hotel accommodations were affordable and bourbon street only slightly had that infamous vomit smell to it...
-So for us that was a win, win!
-I urge you to look at their calendar of events and decide when to go depending on what you're into the most.
+9. Check Out a Local Festival-- We decided to visit at the end of September during their Fried Chicken Festival being foodies that we are 😁🍽️⚜️, and we couldn't have been happier with our decision.
+Despite the weather still being extremely hot, lines were short everywhere, hotel accommodations were affordable, and bourbon street only slightly had that infamous vomit smell to it...
+So for us, that was a win, win!
+I urge you to look at their calendar of events and decide when to go depending on your interests.

 Here's a quick Summary: